 LEAVE A LEGACY.
 GIVE BRIGHT FUTURES.

-The 1850 Society was established to provide a focus for those who, through, their kindness and generosity, have chosen to remember Bradfield College in their Will, importantly, it also allows us to say thank you.
+The 1850 Society was established to provide a focus for those who, through, their kindness and generosity, have chosen to remember Bradfield College in their Will.
+Importantly, it gives us the opportunity to say thank you.

 The Society is not exclusively for those who have made the pledge, it is very much a place for their families as well, recognising the importance of the family to the individual and the wider contribution that the family is making for the benefit of the College.